aseerintiser/NotesApp/README.md

 # NotesApp
-This is a basic note application.
+This is a basic note application for Android.

 Features: